-- 3.31 There are two ways in which questions may be placed on notice. - During a hearing: if a witness is unable to answer a question, the witness may undertake to provide the answer at a later time.
-It is important for the Chair to confirm if a witness has agreed to take a question on notice. - After a hearing: members may lodge supplementary questions with the committee clerk by 5.00 pm within two business days following a hearing.22 - 3.32 On receipt of the proof transcript of evidence, the Budget Estimates secretariat will highlight the questions taken on notice during the hearing and email the transcript to the witnesses through the relevant minister's office, together with any supplementary questions received from committee members.
-It is the responsibility of the relevant minister to distribute the marked up transcript and ensure that all answers to questions taken on notice and supplementary questions are provided by the due date. - 3.33 All answers to questions on notice and supplementary questions must be provided within 21 calendar days of the date on which questions are forwarded to the witness, or as otherwise determined by the committee.23 - 3.34 All answers to questions on notice and supplementary questions are to be published, except those answers for which confidentiality is requested.24
+- 3.32 There are two ways in which questions may be placed on notice. - During a hearing: if a witness is unable to answer a question, the witness may undertake to provide the answer at a later time.
+It is important for the Chair to confirm if a witness has agreed to take a question on notice. - After a hearing: members may lodge supplementary questions with the committee clerk by 5.00 pm within two business days following the receipt of the hearing transcript.23 - 3.33 On receipt of the proof transcript of evidence, the Budget Estimates secretariat will highlight the questions taken on notice during the hearing and email the transcript to the witnesses through the relevant minister's office, together with any supplementary questions received from committee members.
+It is the responsibility of the relevant minister to distribute the marked up transcript and ensure that all answers to questions taken on notice and supplementary questions are provided by the due date. - 3.34 All answers to questions on notice and supplementary questions must be provided within 21 calendar days of the date on which questions are forwarded to the witness, or as otherwise determined by the committee.24 - 3.35 All answers to questions on notice and supplementary questions are to be published, except those answers for which confidentiality is requested.25